kubernetes/community/contributors/design-proposals/code-generator/kubegen.md

 - go-to-protobuf

-Support defined by:

-- TODO(sttts): What is the answer?

-**Generators**:

-- openapi-gen (external only)

-Support defined by:

-- presence of `pkg/openapi/doc.go`
+Requires:

+- Proto tags to be defined on versioned types

 #### Internal API code generators

 **Generators**:

+- *conversion-gen*
 - client-gen
 - deepcopy-gen
 - defaulter-gen
 - informer-gen
 - lister-gen

-Support defined by union of (||):
+Requires one of:

-- presence of files matching `<api-dir>/<group-pattern>/*types.go`
+- presence of files matching `<api-dir>/<group-pattern>/<version-pattern>/*types.go`
+- presence of `--api-group` flags
-- presence of `--internal-api-group` flags
+- presence of `--api-version` flags

 **Generators**:

 - go-to-protobuf

+Requires:

+- Proto tags to be defined on versioned types

+**Generators**:

+- openapi-gen (runs on versioned types only)

 Support defined by:

-- TODO(sttts): What is the answer?

-#### Internal+External API code generators

-**Generators**:

-- conversion-gen
+- presence of `pkg/openapi/doc.go`

-Support defined by intersection of (&&):

-- Internal code generators
-- External code generators

 ## FAQ

-> I want to only generate *external* or only generate *internal* types.
-How can I do this?

-You can restrict the generated APIs to a manually specified list with `--internal-api-group` and `--api-group`

 > How does kubegen invoke the other code generators without me having to download them?